DataDog/documentation/content/en/network_performance_monitoring/network_page.md

 - To save a view: click the `+ Save` button and name the view to record your current query, table configuration, and graph metric selections.
 - To load a view: click `Views` at the top left to see your Saved Views and select a view from the list.
-- To rename a view: hover over a view in the Saved Views list and click the gear icon.
-Then choose `Edit name`, enter the new name, and press `Save`.
+- To rename a view: hover over a view in the Saved Views list and click the gear icon to **Edit name**.
-- To share a view: hover over a view in the Saved Views list and select the link icon to `copy permalink`.
+- To share a view: hover over a view in the Saved Views list and click the link icon to **Copy permalink**.

 To learn more, see our documentation on [Saved Views][1].